pantheon-systems/documentation/source/content/guides/drupal-9-legacy-project-to-pantheon.md

 reviewed: "2022-03-03"
 ---

-In this guide, we will migrate a non-composer managed Drupal 9 site (drupal/legacy-project) to the Pantheon Platform by creating a new site and copying the important bits from the existing site to it.
+In this guide, we will migrate a non-composer managed Drupal 9 site (drupal/legacy-project) to the Pantheon Platform by creating a new site and copying the existing codebase, database, etc., to it.

 ## Overview